Second Passports

 Is it Worth it?

 This is the oldest and best-established citizenship by investment program in the world.
-Although the fees are substantially higher than for comparable Caribbean options, St. Kitts and Nevis is worth serious consideration to those who require the assurance of continued visa-free access to the EU.
+Although the fees can be slightly higher than for comparable Caribbean options, St. Kitts and Nevis offers the best visa-free travel options of any of the CBI programs in this region.
+And the public benefit option is the least expensive option for large families.

 DISCLAIMER: We represent clients looking to achieve citizenship by investment through this program.